Let’s review the three previous ways to begin “squaring up” a trapezoidal seat before I show you the fourth method to start a paper rush seat,

 - Measure the length of rush needed to go around the two front rails and cut to length

-- Weave rush around both corners in the pattern sequence
+- Weave rush around both corners in the pattern sequence to square the seat

 - Secure end on the right the same way as you did on the left